Bible Belt: Canada

-The province of Alberta has been referred to as Canada's Bible Belt due to it containing a significant population of Catholics, Anabaptists, and other Protestants.
+The province of Alberta has been referred to as Canada's Bible Belt due to its containing a significant population of Catholics, Anabaptists, and other Protestants.
 Certain areas of Canada's east coast region, such as the province of New Brunswick, also contain significant populations of Catholic, Baptist, Anglican, and United faith adherents, up to 85% overall.
 There is also a vast Bible belt across southern Manitoba.

 Denmark

 In Denmark, rural western Jutland in particular is considered to be the Bible Belt.
 This is due to the higher number of citizens who are associated (in this particular area) with conservative Lutheran Christian organizations such as the Church Association for the Inner Mission in Denmark, which traditionally have had a very strong resistance to abortion and LGBT rights.
 Today, the movement is strongest around Hedensted, Løsning, Korning, and Øster Snede.
 The Danish Oasis Movement, the YMCA, and Jehovah's Witnesses are also active in the area.
 The Evangelical Lutheran Free Church is active in Løsning and the Adventists in Vejle.